joaodmrodrigues/elements-financial-machine-learning/_pages/about.md

 - <sub> 2014 - 2018: PhD in Physics @ University of Lisbon, machine learning description of turbulence; <sub>

  <br />
-For more information check the links in the bottom of this page.
+For more information check the links in the bottom of this page...